Azure/fleet-networking/examples/getting-started/README.md

 When exporting a service, Fleet networking follows the **namespace sameness** rule.
 That is, if two services, from two different member clusters, are exported **from the same namespace with the same name**, and their specifications are compatible, Fleet networking will consider them to be the same service.
-This makes it really easy to deploy an application across multiple clusters and consume the endpoints as while.
+This makes it really easy to deploy an application across multiple clusters and consume all endpoints from the application as while.
 To try this out:

 - Switch to the second member cluster: